Brideau/whackdata/_posts/2016-07-29-the-era-of-eras-pokemon-go-pokelyzer.md

 ---
 layout: post
-title: The Era of Eras - Updating Pokelyzer for the Nest Switch-a-Roo
+title: The Era of Eras&#58; Updating Pokelyzer for the Nest Switch-a-Roo
 ---

 As you might have heard, nests have [suddenly and dramatically switched around](https://www.reddit.com/r/TheSilphRoad/comments/4v78mw/psa_nests_have_changed/).